 These children are especially prone to physical and sexual abuse.
 We believe that our communities, people here and the general public will participate in the festival and can contribute to make a real difference in the lives of these children.

 GIFFA also aims to bring together people from mainstream and culturally and linguistically diverse [CALD] backgrounds to explore The Festival which runs over two evenings in October in Adelaide.
 These extraordinary films challenge stereotypically negative views of Afghans, who continue to make high-quality films even as they struggle to survive.

-GIFFA also reflects the long-standing relationship between Australians and the Afghans who first arrived here in the 1860s (Afghan Cameleers) and enriched the local culture with their music, dance and cuisine.
-We hope you can join us to celebrate this very special film event and sample our Afghan saffron tea.
+GIFFA also reflects the long-standing relationship between Australians and the Afghans who first arrived here in the 1860s (the Afghan Cameleers) and enriched the local culture with their music, dance and cuisine.
+We invite you to join us to celebrate this very special film event and sample our Afghan saffron tea.